vitorhmf/snowbird-destinations/README.md

 # Snowbird Destinations Analysis

-### End-to-End Data Case: from ETL to Dashboard Development.
+### End-to-End Data Project: from ETL to Dashboard Development.

 <img src="0_images/github_cover.png" width="1000">

 ## 1. Abstract

-This case was proposed by [LeadSimple](https://leadsimple.com/) in its selection process for the vacancy of Product Data Analyst.
-Its main objective is to verify the candidate's proficiency in tools such as Python, SQL, Data Visualization, and Cloud Computing.
+The main objective of this project was to verify my proficiency in tools such as Python, SQL, Data Visualization, and Cloud Computing.

 For this, an end-to-end data project was developed to present data-driven recommendations on the top 3 places a couple and three children could go during the winter months and how long they should stay there, in a common practice known as Snowbirding.